South Australia coronavirus updates

 Yes, face masks are currently required to donate in South Australia.

-As of 28 July, in line with the current restrictions due to the community transmission risk, masks remain required in all donor centres in South Australia.
-We hope this is a short-term measure and will remove this requirement as soon as it is safe to do so.
+In line with the current restrictions due to the community transmission risk, masks remain required in all donor centres in South Australia.
 We can provide you with a face mask to donate if necessary.

 Our donor centres are places of wellness and we have implemented additional measures to ensure that remains the case during the COVID-19 pandemic.